mkatychev/nix-slides/slides/index.md

 ---

-# Nix - Content-Adressable Store
+# Nix - Content-Addressable Store

 Nix employs a content-addressable store, where packages are identified by cryptographic hashes of their contents.
 This enables